Lintianqianjin/LangGFM/README.md

 In an undirected graph, edges have no direction.
 An undirected edge can be represented as two directed edges in opposite directions.

+Please estimate the 10-based logarithm of the aqueous solubility ($\log S$) of the given compound directly from its structure.
+The calculation formula is as follows: $\log S = 0.16 - 0.63 \log P - 0.0062 MW + 0.066 RB - 0.74 Apolar$, where $S$ is Aqueous solubility (mol/L), $\log P$ is the octanol-water partition coefficient (lipophilicity indicator), $MW$ is Molecular weight (g/mol), $RB$ is the number of rotatable bonds (flexibility measure) and $Apolar$ is aromatic proportion, i.e., the proportion of heavy atoms in the molecule that are in anaromatic ring.